-The statute has a series of factors I have to look at to determine whether you should be released or detained.
+There is a set of factors I have to look at to determine whether release is appropriate under the circumstances.

-The first factor is the nature and circumstances of the offense charged, including whether the offense is a crime of violence or involves a controlled substance.
-It certainly involves a controlled substance and a firearm, so those factors would weigh against you.
+The first factor is the nature and circumstances of the offense charged, including whether the offense is a crime of violence, a federal crime of terrorism, or involves a controlled substance, firearm, explosive or destructive device.
+You fit under two categories because the firearms counts are considered crimes of violence and obviously there is a drug count, so those are negatives.

 The next factor is the weight of the evidence.
-There has been a Grand Jury Indictment which is a probable cause determination by the Grand Jury, which would be a factor that weighs against you.
+There is a Grand Jury Indictment, so that is a negative.